CMF Distractor

 The brands and labels “approved by AO Technical Commission” and “approved by AO Foundation”, particularly "AO" and the AO logo, are AO Foundation's intellectual property and subject to trademark applications and registrations, respectively.
 The use of these brands and labels is regulated by licensing agreements between AO Foundation and the producers of innovation products obliged to use such labels to declare the products as AO Technical Commission or AO Foundation approved solutions.
 Any unauthorized or inadequate use of these trademarks may be subject to legal action.

-AO TC Innovations Magazine
+AO ITC Innovations Magazine

 Innovation Awards